-I jokingly call this guy ‘Jack Thompson, Cleo centrefold’ because of his buff arms and lounging pose.
+I jokingly call this corten steel kangaroo ‘Jack Thompson, Cleo centrefold’ because of his buff arms and lounging pose.

-Thompson’s controversial shoot was the first in a long line of male centrefolds to appear in the women’s magazine, which was a feminist response to the nudes commonly found in men’s publications.
+Thompson was the first male centrefold to appear in the women’s magazine.
+His controversial shoot was a feminist response to the nudes commonly found in men’s publications of that era.

-They won first prize in the ‘Estate’ category at the 2018 Melbourne International Flower & Garden Show and the People’s Choice Award at the 2018 Lake Light Sculpture Festival in Jindabyne.
+The kangaroos in my Australian Series won first prize in the ‘Estate’ category at the 2018 Melbourne International Flower & Garden Show.
+They also claimed the People’s Choice Award at the 2018 Lake Light Sculpture Festival in Jindabyne.